 2.1 Milam represents and warrants, unconditionally and irrevocably, that neither he nor any entity which he owns (partially or fully), controls (partially or fully), or has an interest in, will seek to or engage in any business activities or development activities within Henderson, Nevada, including, but not limited to, any business activities or development relating to the Land.

 2.2 The Parties agree that the Lawsuit shall be dismissed as to the Parties with prejudice.
-A Stipulation and Order for Dismissal with Prejudice (attached to this Agreement as Exhibit 2) shall be executed immediately by counsel for all the Parties and shall, within three (3) days after the execution of the Amended Escrow Instructions (pursuant to Subsection 1.4), be submitted by the City’s counsel to the Court for approval and signature, and thereafter filed by the City in the Lawsuit.
+A Stipulation and Order for Dismissal with Prejudice (attached to this Agreement as Exhibit 2) shall be executed immediately by counsel for all the Parties and as to the Milam Parties and Lender Parties shall, within three (3) days after the execution of the Amended Escrow Instructions (pursuant to Subsection 1.4), be submitted by the City’s counsel to the Court for approval and signature, and thereafter filed by the City in the Lawsuit.
+A dismissal with prejudice as to the Consultant Parties shall be executed immediately by counsel for all Parties and filed immediately with the Court upon execution of this Agreement.

 SECTION